Clarifai/old-docs/api-guide/annotate/annotations.md

 #### List annotations by model version Ids

 An annotation is created by either a user or a model.
-For example if your workflow has detection model, when you add input, we will detect objects in your input.
-You can see these model detected objects by listing detection model created annotations.
+For example if your workflow has a detection model, when you add input, the model will detect objects in your input.
+You can see these  objects by listing the annotations created detection model.
+You can also label these regioins by Post annotation with region id returned from this call.

 {% tabs %}
 {% tab title="gRPC Java" %}